 We mostly hear about having dull yellow colored urine means we're having a girl.

 The truth?
 The color of our urine isn't really related to the baby's sex but most definitely signals our current state of health.
-Some medications, vitamins, supplements that we take can also change our urine color.
+Some medications, vitamins, supplement that we take can also change our urine color.

 Guessing our baby's sex is what it is — guessing.
 There's no single, sure fire way to determine which sign will prove if we're carrying a boy or a girl.
 One thing's for sure: whether it's a boy or a girl, we'll love our little one just the same 🥰